Links to websites of groups that study or provide information about birth defects.

 - Gabriella Miller Kids First Pediatric Research Program

-- The DBSVB coordinates the Birth Defects Initiative, which promotes collaboration among NIH-funded investigators whose research spans basic, translational, and clinical approaches to understanding the developmental biology and genetics of structural birth defects.
+- DBCAB also coordinates the Birth Defects Initiative, which promotes collaboration among NIH-funded investigators whose research spans basic, translational, and clinical approaches to understanding the developmental biology and genetics of structural birth defects.

 - The Eunice Kennedy Shriver Intellectual and Developmental Disabilities (IDD) Research Centers, supported by the Intellectual and Developmental Disabilities Branch, support researchers whose goals are to advance understanding of a variety of conditions and topics related to IDDs.